Cleaning Up a Dirty Energy DealIn re El Paso Corporation Shareholder Litigation

 The shareholder vote on the merger was just a few months away.
-As we and our co-counsel at Bernstein Litowitz Berger & Grossmann LLP and Grant & Eisenhofer, P.A. reviewed thousands of documents produced by the defendants and third parties and deposed El Paso and Kinder Morgan's executives, directors and advisors, it became clear that the conflicts ran even deeper than originally suspected.
+As we and our co-counsel reviewed thousands of documents produced by the defendants and third parties and deposed El Paso and Kinder Morgan's executives, directors and advisors, it became clear that the conflicts ran even deeper than originally suspected.
 For example, it turned out that the investment banker who led the Goldman Sachs team advising El Paso's board owned a substantial amount of stock of Kinder Morgan, giving him a personal incentive to steer the board toward accepting a lowball offer.
 It also emerged that Morgan Stanley, which El Paso had brought in to cleanse the appearance of Goldman's conflict in the transaction, was itself conflicted.
 Namely, Morgan Stanley would only be paid for its advice if the proposed merger closed—whereas it would receive nothing if El Paso instead pursued another business strategy.
 In short, Morgan Stanley, like Goldman Sachs, had a powerful financial incentive to tell the Board that Kinder Morgan's offer was fair to El Paso's shareholders, even if, in reality, it shortchanged them.

 Lastly, we learned that El Paso's CEO had a hidden agenda that put his personal interests in conflict with those of El Paso's shareholders.
 The CEO was acting as El Paso's chief negotiator in the merger.
 In that role, he had a duty to bargain hard with the acquiror and secure the best possible value for El Paso's shareholders.
 Instead, he was secretly plotting to buy half of El Paso back from Kinder Morgan the minute that the merger closed.
 As a result, El Paso's CEO had no incentive to extract the last nickel from Kinder Morgan, since it might hurt his chances to later convince Kinder Morgan to sell half of El Paso back to him at a bargain rate.

 Following a marathon six-hour hearing in February 2011, Delaware Chancellor Leo Strine issued an opinion in which he "reluctantly" declined to enjoin the shareholder vote on the transaction but was nevertheless highly critical of "the disturbing nature of some of the behavior leading to [the merger's] terms."
 Chancellor Strine also observed that "plaintiffs have a reasonable likelihood of success in proving that the Merger was tainted by disloyalty."
-Armed with that guidance, Labaton Sucharow and its co-counsel, with the approval of their clients, decided to press forward with the case.
+Armed with that guidance, Labaton Sucharow and our co-counsel, with client approval, decided to press forward with the case.
 The goal was to recover money damages from the defendants and compensate El Paso's investors for the losses they suffered when El Paso's board of directors, aided and abetted by Goldman Sachs and Kinder Morgan, sold the company for less than its full value.